CoolProp/CoolProp/Web/develop/code.rst

 ---------------------------------------------------

-Builds of the `doxygen <http://www.stack.nl/~dimitri/doxygen/>`_ formatted HTML outputs for the current version are , :cpapi:`CoolProp`.
+Builds of the `doxygen <http://www.stack.nl/~dimitri/doxygen/>`_ formatted HTML outputs for the current version can be found at :cpapi:`CoolProp`.

 More information
 ----------------